malob/nixpkgs/readme.md

+(Note: This readme is pretty out of date.)

 # Overview

 This is my `nix` configuration that I use on all my systems.
 My overall goal/motivation is to make as much of my system configuration as possible declarative.